Peeragogy/Peeragogy.github.io/organizing.md

 and went through steps 1-4 for each principle to look at how well it was implemented at P2PU.
 This process helped generate new policies that could be pursued further at P2PU or similar institutions.
-By presenteding our paper at the [Open Knowledge Conference (OKCon)](http://okfn.org/okcon/), we were able to meet P2PU’s executive director, Philipp Schmidt, as well as other highly-involved P2PU participants; our feedback may ultimately have contributed to shaping
+By presenting our paper at the [Open Knowledge Conference (OKCon)](http://okfn.org/okcon/), we were able to meet P2PU’s executive director, Philipp Schmidt, as well as other highly-involved P2PU participants; our feedback may ultimately have contributed to shaping